 The ability to turn your situational cards that are bad in some matchups like Hurkyl's Recall into a Dark Confidant is awesome and finding Key and Vault becomes very easy.
 Disciple also makes deckbuilding interesting and challenging because you want to have a diversity of answers at different mana costs.
 The only downside is that there aren't many good four-drops that you can maindeck to find Jace, the Mind Sculptor.
 And if you are lucky enough to have Disciple and Maze of Ith in play, you are in fact living the dream.

-Prophetic Flamespeaker was great to draw in the late game, but usually miserable in your opener because you can’t pitch it to Force of Will.
+Prophetic Flamespeaker was great to draw in the late game, but usually miserable in your opener because you can't pitch it to Force of Will.
 When you do get it into play and hit with it though, it is devastating.
 The fact that you can reveal a spell and then a Force of Will and still use the alternate cost is amazing.
-He also discards to Disciple to find Tinker or Yawgmoth’s Will.
+He also discards to Disciple to find Aeronaut Tinkerer or Yawgmoth's Will.

 After battling with Grixis Humans, I wanted to play more humans alongside these cards: